asifkhan123/asifkhan123/README.md

 - 👋 Hi, I’m @asifkhan123
+- 💻 I’m currently an MPhil student in Computer Science @ HKUST, currently specializing in AI Privacy within the legal domain
-- 💻 I’m currently a Computer Science and Engineering MPhil Student at HKUST, having completed my Bachelor's degree at the same university in Computer Science with a minor in Bioengineering.
+- 🎓 I also completed my Bachelor's degree in HKUST, majoring in Computer Science and minoring in Bioengineering
 - 📫 You can contact me at akhanaa@connect.ust.hk or through my [LinkedIn](https://www.linkedin.com/in/asifkhan12/)